Olamide-AA/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes

-This is the first odin project.
-This website has index page that links to other recipes.
-My completion of this project demonstrates my knowledge of HTML, the command line and git.
+A beginner project from The Odin Project curriculum.

+## Overview

+A simple recipe website built with HTML.
+The index page links out to individual recipe pages.

+## Skills Demonstrated

+- HTML structure and syntax
+- Command line usage
+- Git version control